raypeng/DGBDT/checkpoint.md

 ## Concerns

+Resolved by Kayvon's help on 4/28.

-We are mainly concerned about getting enough space on GHC and latedays to run full experiements.
-We couldn't get our datasets copied over, so hopefully we will be able to work with course staff to resolve this.
+~~We are mainly concerned about getting enough space on GHC and latedays to run full experiements.
+We couldn't get our datasets copied over, so hopefully we will be able to work with course staff to resolve this.~~